 5. Don’t put too much emphasis on the “when”

 There isn’t only one right timeframe for an engagement photoshoot.
 It could be the future husband and wife’s choice entirely, or you can present them a few options and each one’s implications and then let them pick the one that suits them best.

-Assuming the couple will not want the photos were taken at that specific moment, a day or two after is the best time if they just want some photos to remember the moments.
-Those few days after the event are very thrilling, and they will show genuine happiness.
+Assuming the couple will not want the photos were taken at that specific proposal, a day or two after is the best time if they just want some photos to remember the moments.
+Those few days after the proposal are very thrilling, and they will show genuine happiness.
 Capturing that will leave the couple speechless, and they will have something to cherish over the years.

-If your clients want to announce the engagement in their local newspaper or on social media, then they might want to do it in the first month after the event.
+If your clients want to announce the engagement in their local newspaper or on social media, then they might want to do it in the first month after they get engaged.
 If they want to submit the formal announcement to a newspaper, make sure you know if they have any specific guidelines or requirements regarding the poses and print quality.
 You can usually find it on the newspaper’s website.

 The engagement photo session can also happen when the couple has set a wedding date.
 In this case, they will probably use the pictures for the invitations, which are the most common items that the couple designs according to their vision, so you should keep that in mind.